xenial-io/Xenial.Blog/_drafts/2020-09-17-fixing-an-n1-performance-problem-in-xaf-xpo-with-totally-undocumented-apis.md

 So let's imagine we want to calculate the sum of the hour's and display them in the offer's `ListView`.
 We have now several options and I will step through them from **naive** (slow) till **crazy** (fast).
 The last couple of techniques use some internals of XPO and are *not supported* by XPO, but I found them so useful so it would be a shame not not mention them.

 > Be warned!
-Some of them will probably break in the future, or don't work under all circumstances.
+Some of them will probably break in the future, or won't work under all circumstances.
 I will mark them with a disclaimer.

 But first let's talk about what's the N+1 problem is all about!